We must prepare for darker days ahead in Russian aggression, PM warns allies

 He added that there also needs to be a rapid campaign to strengthen security and resilience across the Euro-Atlantic area.

-“It is no longer enough to express warm platitudes about the rules-based international order.
-We are going to have to actively defend it against a sustained attempt to rewrite the rules by force and other tools such as economic coercion,” he said.
+“It is no longer enough to express warm platitudes about the rules-based international order,” he said.

+Mr Johnson discussed his plans with Ukrainian President Volodymyr Zelensky in a phone call on Sunday afternoon, where he said “the British people stand fully behind the Ukrainian people”.

 Shadow defence secretary John Healey said the Prime Minister must match his rhetoric with action.